-- A. Growth stage of hair - B. Examiner discretion - C. Case type and/or details - D. Input from other units - E. Results of DAPI staining - 1.
-Hair will be removed from the glass microscope slide. - 2.
-Hair will be soaked in Xylene® or Xylene Substitute to remove any adhering Permount® or adhering glass fragments. - 3.
-Hair will be placed on a new glass microscope slide and the root treated by immersing in 1-2 drops of NucBlue® Fixed Cell ReadyProbes® Reagent (DAPI) by InvitrogenTM, or equivalent. - 4.
-After 5 minutes, hair will be transferred onto a separate glass microscope slide and mounted in glycerol or equivalent with a cover slip for viewing. - 5.
-The root will be viewed under a microscope with fluorescence capabilities utilizing a UV/DAP filter cube at 100-200x magnification. - 6.
-The root will be examined to determine if visible nuclei are present and to count them. - i.
-Nuclei counts will be captured as 0-24, 25-49, 50-99, or $\geq$ 100. - a.
-Hairs ≥ 25 nuclei will be suitable for submission for nDNA analysis.
+- A. Hair will be removed from the glass microscope slide. - B. Hair will be soaked in Xylene® or Xylene Substitute to remove any adhering Permount® or adhering glass fragments. - C. Hair will be placed on a new glass microscope slide or in a well plate, and the root treated by immersing in 1-2 drops of NucBlue® Fixed Cell ReadyProbes® Reagent (DAPI) by InvitrogenTM, or equivalent. - D. After a minimum of 5 minutes, hair will be transferred onto a separate glass microscope slide and mounted in glycerol, or equivalent, with a cover slip for viewing. - E. The root will be examined under a microscope with fluorescence capabilities utilizing a UV/DAPI filter cube at 100-200x magnification to determine if visible nuclei are present and to count them.